 With your hands clasped, head down, and eyes closed, start to sync this internal singing to your breathing.
-I stick to two-note combinations that have strong tendency at first — usually starting off fa, mi; re, do with breaths in, out; in, out.
-Sometimes if I get distracted I will repeat fa-sol, which is more directional and can get me back on track.
+I stick to two-note combinations that have strong tendency — usually starting off fa, mi; re, do with breaths in, out; in, out.

 Step 5: Let your brain punch itself out

 Especially starting out, it seems like your brain won't turn off.
 It won't.
-But what you will find, if you stick with it, is that your brain probably only has about 10 minutes’ worth of material to throw at you, and if you power through you'll get 10 minutes of solid meditation on the other side.
-I think about my brain like it's a child that is forced to take a nap, a certain amount of thrashing around is part of it.
+But what you will find, if you stick with it, is that your brain probably only has about 10 minutes of material to throw at you, and if you power through you'll get 10 minutes of solid meditation on the other side.
+I think about my brain like it's a child that is forced to take a nap, the initial thrashing around is part of it.

 Step 6: Start feeling it

 How do I know it’s working?
 The initial physical sensation begins in my hands.
 They start to tingle and this feeling works its way up my arms, it's like a light buzzing all through them.
-After this, my head stops feeling like a dense weight, and I can lift my chin and stretch my neck to allow my head to float rather than dangle.
+After this, my head stops feeling like a dense weight.
+I then lift my chin and stretch my neck, allowing my head to float rather than dangle.

 This is the sweet spot.
 My goal is always to maximize my time in this state, to maintain this feeling until I have to stop.
 At my most successful, I can get this buzzing-floating feeling to carry over into my 'active' time after meditation, and I assume this what it feels like to be a relaxed person.

 The importance of meditation for musicians